lukaswagner/webgl-a2c-demo/README.md

 How to enable A2C:
 - use a multi sampled renderbuffer as storage
+  - for the default framebuffer: set `antialias` context attribute to true
+  - for custom framebuffer:
-  - this requires all attachments to be multi sampled renderbuffers
+    - all attachments must be multi sampled renderbuffers
     - if the content is needed as texture, blit is required
+    - set `antialias` context attribute to false to allow blitting to default framebuffer
 - `gl.enable(gl.SAMPLE_ALPHA_TO_COVERAGE);`

 In order to avoid alpha blending artifacts, no alpha should be rendered.
+Either is required:
 - use a RGB renderbuffer
   - requires `alpha = false` during context creation
   - alternatively, blit to single sampled buffer first, followed by blit to screen